rpiRobotics/abb_motion_program_exec/docs/robot_setup_manual.md

 # ABB Motion Program Exec Manual Robot Setup

 ABB Motion Program Exec requires software to be installed on the robot.
-This software can be installed manually by copying files to the robot controller and importing configuration files, or by using a RobotWare Add-In.
-The RobotWare Add-In is cleaner and probably more reliable, but is also less flexible and requires using the Installation Manager which can be confusing.
+This software can be installed manually by copying files to the robot controller and importing configuration files.
 This documents covers manually installing the software on a virtual controller in Robot Studio.
-See robot_setup_robotware_addin.md for manual setup instructions.

 ## Step 1: Install RobotWare 6.14